robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 Example:
 ![](https://github.com/robotics-upo/hunav_sim/blob/master/hunav_rviz2_panel/images/AgentsGenerated.png)

+As result, we will visualize on the map, the initial position and goals for each agent indicated in the yaml file (as can be seen in the image above).
+In next iterations, we will allow the user to modify the agents features and to store the new changes.

-The second option allows to generate human agents.
-Each human agent has a name, behavior, skin, initial pose and goals as can be seen in the following image:
+The second option allows to generate a new set of hunav agents.
+Each agent must have a name, behavior, skin, initial pose and goals as can be seen in the following image:

 ![](https://github.com/robotics-upo/hunav_sim/blob/master/hunav_rviz2_panel/images/HumanAgentWindow.png)

-Human agents' initial pose and goals are stored by using the HuNav RViz tool.
+Hunav agents' initial pose and goals are stored by using the HuNav RViz tool.
 To do so, click the "Set initial pose" button, and then, from the tool panel, select HunavGoals.

-Once HunavGoals is active, position your mouse inside the map that is being shown and click.
-This will publish a MarkerArray (Cylinder) on ```/hunav_agent``` topic.
+Once HunavGoals is active, move your mouse to the desired position on the map, and click on it.
+This will publish a MarkerArray (Cylinder) on ```/hunav_agent``` topic, and cylinder marker will show on the map.

-Same procedure for the agents' goals.
-This goals are published as a MarkerArray (Squares) on ```/hunav_goals``` topic.
+Follow the same procedure for the agents' goals.
+These goals are published as a MarkerArray (Squares) on ```/hunav_goals``` topic.

 Example:

 ![](https://github.com/robotics-upo/hunav_sim/blob/master/hunav_rviz2_panel/images/AgentCreation.gif)